 The Larry Sanders Show (1992-1998)

-It has been almost 30 years since The Larry Sanders Show premiered on HBO, so you’d be forgiven if you are not immediately familiar with it.
-However, you have seen it’s impact on some of the most popular comedies of the last 15 or so years, including The Office, 30 Rock, Modern Family and more.
+It has been almost 30 years since The Larry Sanders Show premiered on HBO, so you’d be forgiven if you're not immediately familiar with it.
+However, you have seen its impact on some of the most popular comedies of the last 15 or so years, including The Office, 30 Rock, Modern Family and more.

 HBO may not have truly become HBO until The Sopranos premiered in 1999, but The Larry Sanders Show laid the groundwork for the high-quality programming that the cable network has become synonymous with.